solutionexchange/RedDot-OSS/README.md

 # RedDot-OSS

+A gathering of open source tools, plugins, APIs, and code for use with RedDot CMS.

+RedDot CMS is a web content management system providing best in class usability and functionality.
+Any developer who has used it, though, will concede the frustrations at times with the developer tools and capabilities of the product.
+This project is aimed at collecting tools, templates, techniques, and plugins which RedDot developers are willing to share with each other.

 One primary goal of the project is to create a RQL .NET API which wraps the RedDot Query Language (RQL) API that allows for programmatic access to the RedDot CMS back-end.

+More information on RedDot CMS can be found on the RedDot website.

 #summary Proposed architecture for RQL API.